 Task How To Customize the look and layout of the Distance view See Customize the look and layout .
-Statistical metrics and fonts are set using the Distance section of the panel .
+Statistical metrics and fonts are set using the Distance section of the panel.
 Display a tooltip with the name of the sequence corresponding to a cell Hover over any row/column header or any cell.
 For projects using Pairwise gap removal (see Gap treat options), the tool tip also contains the number of residues considered for that pair.
 0.05 Select all cells in the table Choose Distance > Table > Select All.
 Use editing commands with the Distance table Choose Distance > Table > Copy (Select All, Rename, Rename with Fields).

 Choose Distance > Table > Freeze Scrolling Region.
 In a large table, this command allows you to con scrolling rows near the top with those further down.
-Search for a sequence by name Click the Search tool () on the right of the header area to open a search area.
-See Search for a sequence using a text query for details.
-Change the order of sequences in this view Use the Sort sequences tool (Late).
+Search for a sequence by name Click the Search tool (on the right of the header area to open a search area.
+See Search for a sequusing a text query for details.
+Change the order of sequences in this view Use the Sort sequences tool (!).
 See Change the order of sequences .
 Change the parameters used to generate the distance table Click the Change Analysis Parameters tool () or choose use Distance > Parameters to open the A Options dialog.
 See Distance metric options and Gap treatment options for detailed information on this continuous continuous.
 Expand the header to show style tools Click the Show Style tool () to add a row below the current header that allows you to control the same settings that can also be controlled via the Distance section of the Style panel .
-Decimal places: Pont: Segoe UI To minimize the row, click the tool again or use the Collapse tool (inverted 'v') on the right of the row.
-Export data from the view Click the Export Data tool (), a shortcut to the File > Export Data subcommands.
+Decimal places: Pont: Segoe UI Export data from the view Click the Export Data tool (), a shortcut to the File > Export Data subcommands.
 See Export data to Save an image of the view Click the Export Image tool (), a shortcut to the File > Export Image subcommands.
 See Export an of the view .
-See additional details in the view header To add a second row of header information, click the Show Quick Details tool (i).
+See additional details in the view header To add a second row of header information, click the Show Quick Details tool (1).
 Distance residues are considered for different pairs of sequences.
 This happens frequently when Pairv gap removal is checked.
 However, if the minimum and maximum values differ greatly, we recommend selecting Global gap removal instead